 How to insert affiliate links on a blog post

 All affiliate links on a blog post or attached to a photo must be NoFollow.
-This means that Google is being told not to give “juice” to that link because it's paid and not natural.
-You can use the NoFollow plugin, hard code it, or use a plugin like Pretty Links Pro.
-I love using Pretty Links Pro because it makes all of my links look like they came from my blog however it does not “cloak” your link.
+This means that Google is being told not to give “juice” to that link because it’s paid and not natural.
+Click the settings on the link when you paste it in and click the nofollow box.